-The Council of Europe today adopted a new criminal law convention to prevent and combat the...
+The Council of Europe organised a meeting to discuss concrete tools to prevent and combat the...

 Set up in 1958, the European Committee on Crime Problems (CDPC) was entrusted by the Committee of Ministers the responsibility for overseeing and coordinating the Council of Europe’s activities in the field of crime prevention and crime control.
 The CDPC meets at the headquarters of the Council of Europe in Strasbourg (France).

 The CDPC identifies priorities for intergovernmental legal co-operation, makes proposals to the Committee of Ministers on activities in the fields of criminal law and procedure, criminology and penology, and implements these activities.